darcyabjones/pante/README.md

 To run the containers, you'll need to install either [Singularity](https://sylabs.io/docs/) (recommended) or [Docker](https://www.docker.com/).

-The pipeline itself will pull the containers for you.
+The pipeline itself will pull the containers for you from [Sylabs Cloud](https://cloud.sylabs.io/library/darcyabjones/default/pante) or [DockerHub](https://hub.docker.com/r/darcyabjones/pante).

 On an ubuntu server, the process to install nextflow and singularity might look like this.